song51535515/LLM-Prompt-Recovery---Mistral7B-Meanprompt-Method/README.md

 ### Mistral7B-Meanprompt-Method (Updated Version)

-This version is designed to be **engineering-friendly, extensible, and competition-ready**, yielding better results, with scores of **0.6429** on the public leaderboard and **0.6473** on the private leaderboard.
+This version is designed to be **engineering-friendly, extensible, and competition-ready**, yielding better results, with scores of **0.6429** on the public leaderboard and **0.6473** on the private leaderboard(The Kaggle competition has ended, and this is the score obtained after reproducing and submitting Kaggle in my own environment).

 -   Introduces a **mean / canonical prompt strategy**